solana-developers/cu_optimizations/readme.md

 Every block on Solana has a blockspace limit of 48 million CUs and a 12 million CUs per account write lock.
 If you exhaust the CU limit your transaction will fail.
 Optimizing your program CUs has many advantages.

-Currently every transactions on Solana costs 5000 lamports independant on the compute units used.
+Currently every transactions on Solana costs 5000 lamports per signature independant on the compute units used.
 Four reasons on why to optimize CU anyway:

 1. A smaller transaction is more likely to be included in a block.